 It has been proven that ghee in the diet helps in minimizing memory-related diseases in aged humans.
 Ghee in the good has helped in preventing the attack of dementia.
-In Indian Ayurveda, pure was offer to growing kids.
+In Indian Ayurveda, pure ghee was offered to growing kids.
 Ayurveda specialists used to recommend ghee in the diet for improving the level of concentration in the kids.

-Cultured ghee aids in making strong bones.
-Cultured ghee in the diet is beneficial for bone health.
-The K2 in this dairy product helps extracting calcium from other foods and promotes bone health.
-Cultured ghee in moderation is specially helps in arthritic diet.
+Cultured ghee supports in making strong bones.
+Vitamin K2 in this dairy product helps to extract calcium from other foods and promotes bone health.
+Cultured-ghee in moderation is beneficial in an arthritic diet.
 According to Ayurveda, ghee in the diet is supportive for maintaining the flexibilities of bone joints.

 Ghee as an immunity booster

-Ghee is a safe cooking oil
+Ghee is safe cooking oil.

-Ghee as a natural hydrator
+Ghee is a natural hydrator

-Cultured ghee offers high energy
+Cultured ghee offers high energy.